 “Please?”
-He didn’t want to plead, but it was out before he could help it.
+He did not want to plead, but it was out before he could help it.
 Isabel sighed.

 “Okay.”
 She nodded, turning to walk again.
 Brandon started walking beside her, looking down at the girl next to him.
 He’d first seen her two years ago, when she’d visited Ireland for the first time.
 It had possibly been love at first sight for him, which was quite a surprise because all his girlfriends used to be blondes.
 In the two weeks that she’d spent in the county, Ben’s parents had allowed him to take her to the lake, try to teach her to ride horses, and introduce her to the delectability of homemade food.